Monday, December 28, 2009

 REPORTER'S NOTE: Wow, does this hit home!
 Blame shifting may not be human nature at its worst, but it's directly related to some of history's most abhorrent moments: Cain killing Abel, Saul's hatred of David, and the Pharisees condemnation of Jesus, to name just a few.
 Perhaps this is a timely reminder for all of us to guard our hearts against it.
 I know it is for me. -Teresa Neumann, BCN.

 Though it should go without saying, new research from the USC Marshall School of Business and Stanford University reports that merely observing someone publicly blame an individual in an organization for a problem—even when the target is innocent—greatly increases the odds that the practice of blaming others will spread with the tenacity of the H1N1 flu.
+The reason: blame spreads quickly because it triggers the perception that one's self-image is under assault and must be protected.

 The study called "Blame Contagion: The Automatic Transmission of Self-Serving Attributions" is believed to be the first to examine whether shifting blame to others is socially contagious.
 The results will be published in the November issue of Journal of Experimental Social Psychology.